oracle/python-oracledb/doc/src/user_guide/extending.rst

                 select department_name
                 from departments
                 where department_id = :id
-    ORA-00942: table or view does not exist
+    ORA-00942: table or view "HR"."DEPARTMENTS" does not exist

 In production applications, be careful not to log sensitive information.